 This post is not sponsored by Stitch Fix, but it does contain affiliate links.
+If you schedule through my link I’ll earn a small commission at no cost to you.
 All opinions are my own.

 Why did I finally push my doubts aside to try Stitch Fix?
 They are running a promotion that waives the usual $20 styling fee!
 Which means I could try Stitch Fix completely free!!
 (Unless I decided to buy any of the clothes.
 Duh.)

 Stitch Fix is a personalized, at-home shopping experience.
 After filling out your Stitch Fix profile, a real life stylist will ship you a box of 5 items (jewelry, tops, dresses, shoes, pants, etc).
 You can try on the clothing, buy what you want, and send back the rest.

 Stitch Fixes offers women’s sizes 0-24W and XS-3X, maternity, petite, and men’s sizes XS-XXL.